coralbits/coralpages/README.md

 ### Store

-Its a repository for block templates, pages and other resources.
+Its a repository for widgets, pages and other resources.

-### BlockTemplate
+### Widget

-Its the blueprint of a block.
+Its the blueprint of an element.
 They contains some HTML, CSS, and may add a context.

-### Block
+### Element

-Its a definition of a block of a page, using a BlockTemplate, giving some specific properties.
+Its a definition of an element of a page, using a BlockTemplate, giving some specific properties.
 For example a title will set the exact title, and maybe some CSS properties.

-### RenderedBlock
+### RenderedElement

-Its the rendered result of a block.
+Its the rendered result of an element.

 ### Page

 Its the definition of a specific page.
-It contains many Blocks that will use BlockTemplates to render themselves.
+It contains many Elements that will use Widgets to render themselves.

 They can be recursive via templates, so a page decides the important blocks at that level,